GrigorevGrigorii/ProxyService/README.md

 # Proxy Service

 **This project was made for educational purposes.**
-It demonstrates a production-grade microservices architecture in Go, including a configurable reverse proxy, background caching, RBAC authorization, database migrations, Redis queuing, and AWS deployment.
+It demonstrates a production-grade microservices architecture in Go, including a configurable reverse proxy, background caching, RBAC authorization, database migrations, Redis queuing, and AWS deployment (AWS deployment is not working now because I've reached my free tier quota).

 ---